aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 }
 ```

-### A Helper for the Auth State
+### Creating a Helper Class for Auth State

-Another helpful piece of code would be a class (or 'service' in Angular terminology) that returns the current user authentication state.
+Another helpful piece of code would be a class (or 'service' in Angular terminology) that returns the user authentication state.
 You can use this service to control what authenticated or authenticated users can do in your application.
 For example, in our Todo app, all unauthenticated users will access to *Home Tab*, but only authenticated users will access the *Todo List* tab.

 You can share the auth state in your app in many different ways, but in Ionic,  *Events* service provides a quite useful mechanism; a module can publish *data:AuthState* event messages and other modules can listen to *data:AuthState* events to take actions for state changes.